-Sean Stalfort, age 50
+Sean Stalfort, age 51

 Sean Stalfort has served as a member of our Board of Directors since December 2015.
-Mr. Stalfort is the President of PBM Capital Group, LLC, a private equity investment firm in the business of investing in healthcare and life-science related companies.
-Mr. Stalfort has been with PBM Capital Group, LLC since May 2010.
-Prior to joining PBM Capital Group, LLC, Mr. Stalfort was the Executive Vice President for New Business Development/M&A for PBM Products.
-Mr. Stalfort is also a founding Partner of Octagon Partners and Octagon Finance, historic tax credit real estate companies.
-Mr. Stalfort is a director of various private healthcare companies.
-Within the past five years, Mr. Stalfort previously served on the Board of Directors of Dova Pharmaceuticals, Inc. Mr. Stalfort received a B.A. in Business Economics and Political Science from Brown University.
+Mr. Stalfort is the President of PBM Capital Group, LLC, a private equity investment firm in the business of investing in healthcare and life-science related companies, which was founded in 2010.
+Prior to that, Mr. Stalfort was Executive Vice President at PBM Products, a producer of infant formula and baby food, which was sold to Perrigo Corporation in 2010.
+Mr. Stalfort is a director of various private companies.
+Mr. Stalfort previously served on the Board of Directors of Dova Pharmaceuticals, Inc. Mr. Stalfort received a B.A. in Business Economics and Political Science from Brown University.
 Our Board of Directors believes that Mr. Stalfort should serve as a director based upon his years as an investor in healthcare related companies.